 The pictured earbuds, if they are in fact the real McCoy, confirm what Korean blog The Elec claimed in 2020 — that the new earbuds are designed for “Those who like the shape and fit of AirPods Pro but don’t use noise canceling will be potential customers.”
 The lack of silicone eartips is a strong reason to believe the new AirPods won’t have ANC.

 The angled stems also appear to borrow the AirPods Pro’s pressure-sensitive controls, which would replace the current AirPods’ motion-sensitive tap controls.

 The name: AirPods 3, AirPods Pro Lite, or AirPods+

 Guessing Apple’s name for its new products can be almost as much fun as guessing what they will do and how much they’ll cost.
 At this point in the company’s history, some naming trends are obvious.
 Apple enjoys giving its iPhone and iPad names that use numbers, words, and letters, e.g., iPhone 11, iPad Pro, and iPhone SE.
 The same cannot be said of its other products, like the Apple TV, iMac, MacBook, etc., all of which have avoided numbers to designate how new they are.

 Given that pattern, we think it’s unlikely the AirPods 3 will actually be called AirPods 3.
-Some have speculated they could be called the AirPods Pro Lite, because of rumors that these new buds will share some features with Apple’s top-tier AirPods.
+Many have speculated they could be called the AirPods Pro Lite, because of their similarity to the AirPods Pro from a design point of view.
 But “Pro Lite” feels awkward.
 How can something be both “pro” and “lite”?
 Isn’t that an oxymoron?